 ACTION TIP #5

 Every judge handles interlock as a condition of bond individually.
 Some judges may allow affidavits of non-driving in lieu of an interlock device, others will require wearable or portable devices.
 Ask you lawyer about the interlock requirements for your case.

 29. You may have to put an interlock device on your vehicle as a condition of probation.

 If you are placed on probation for a DWI in Texas and you are alleged to have had a BAC of a .15 or greater or are a repeat offender, the judge will order you to have an ignition interlock device installed on any vehicle you drive.
 According to Draeger Inc., a national Interlock company, all 50 states in the U.S. have adopted laws that allow or require the installation of interlock devices to prevent convicted offenders from driving under the influence.

-30. You may be ordered to put an interlock on your vehicle as a condition of your occupational license.
+30. You may be ordered to install an interlock on your vehicle in order to obtain an occupational driver’s license.

-This is true even if your BAC was lower than .15 and even if this was your first offense.
+This is true even if your BAC was lower than .15 and even if it was your first offense.

 31. You’re can’t skip the alcohol monitoring requirement – even if you don’t own a vehicle.

 If you have been ordered to install a breathalyzer but don’t actually own a vehicle, you will still be required to install an interlock device on any vehicle you drive, such as a company vehicle or a friend or family member’s car.
-If you don’t drive at all, expect the judge to order you to have another way to make sure you don’t drink, such as a SCRAM Monitor to ensure you are abstaining from alcohol 24/7.
+If you don’t drive at all, expect the judge find another way to make sure you don’t drink, such as ordering a SCRAM Monitor to ensure you are abstaining from alcohol 24/7.